 Dr Carli Roulston is currently Team leader of Neurotrauma Research in the Department of Medicine, University of Melbourne, St Vincent’s campus.
 She has extensive experience in both commercial and independently funded projects enabling her team to adopt a multidisciplinary and collaborative approach to study key mechanisms involved in brain injury and remodelling.
 In 2002 Roulston commenced her career in stroke research as the lead scientist working on commercially funded projects aimed at developing cytoprotective compounds now in clinical trial (NeuProtect).
 Since this time Roulston has expanded her research focues beyond neuroprotection to include investigating new ways to promote and facilitate brain repair.
 Over the past 14 years she has demonstrated a capacity for leading high quality research with 75% of publications as first or senior author.
 Her international profile is recognised by invitations to serve on 3 editorial boards and as an international expert for the National Medical Research Panel, Singapore; and Medical Research Council, UK.
 Roulston's research is most notably recognised for characterising animal models of stroke for brain injury and remodelling, which includes invited review articles and book chapters in this field.

-With previous support from the NHMRC #628767 Roulston's team has been investigating the role of angiogenesis and reactive gliosis in brain remodelling which includes developing new was to promote brain repair and funcitonal recovery.
-Current projects include drug development to reducing brain scarring, stem cell transplant to promote neurogenesis and the use of epidural electrical stimulation to accelerate functional recovery.
-Working closely with leading clinicians at St Vincent's hospital who specialise in brain disorders, Roulston's research is focused on translation of positive outcomes in animal models to clinical success.
+With previous support from the NHMRC #628767 Roulston's team has been investigating the role of angiogenesis and reactive gliosis in brain remodelling, which includes developing new was to promote brain repair and funcitonal recovery.
+Current projects include drug development to reduce brain scarring, stem cell transplant to promote neurogenesis and the use of epidural electrical stimulation to accelerate functional recovery.
+Working closely with leading clinicians at St Vincent's hospital who specialise in brain disorders, Roulston's research is focused on pre-clinical testing in animal models prior to clinical trial.

 • Cass Foundation Medical Science Grant (2016) Targeting Astrocytes to Rescue the Brain after Stroke. $58,000; Roulston, Beart, Cheng.